 Error: container images download failed: 404 Client Error for

 -app: Not Found ("pull access denied for [org]/[project]-app, repository does not exist or may require 'docker login': denied: requested access to the resource is denied")

--app: Not found at the beginning of the line.
+note the -app: Not found at the beginning of the line.

 -login was provided in the lockbox command line, and that container with that commit does exist in the registry.
 I should note that prior to the failure the tool has no problem fetching the manifests for this container from the repository.